Learning how to visualize is an important part of Wake Induced Lucid Dreams and guided meditation, and can even program your non-lucid dream content.

 For most people, sound is their second strongest sense.
 For example, if I tell you to close your eyes now and imagine a gushing river, what do you think of?

 I get an impression of a large stream running downhill from right to left, making loud babbling and whooshing noises.
 A flowing river is a good example because it constantly makes sound, so when your brain retrieves memories of a gushing river to put in the visualization, it should automatically evoke an auditory sense.
+Here's another nice example of how you can hear with your eyes.

 You can then go further and introduce more senses.
 Imagine squatting by the bank (movement) and sticking your hand into the stream (touch).
 Does it feel cold (temperature)?
 Can you feel the water flowing past your fingers (pressure)?